-Analysis: In AC 2019-2020, the target was met.
-Based on the analysis of AC 2019-2020 results, in AC 2020-2021, faculty imparted the importance of law and ethics to COMM 2040 students and improved their understanding of the U.S. Constitution.
-The course stressed the importance of conducting basic and proper sophomore-level research.
-Productive classroom practices (including attendance) were enforced.
+Analysis: In AC 2020-2021, the target was met.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022, faculty emphasized the importance of law and ethics to COMM 2040 students to improve their understanding of the U.S. Constitution and their fundamental First Amendment rights through discussion and practical application.
+The instructor enforced the attendance policy outlined in the syllabus.

-As a result, in AC 2020-2021, the target was met.
-The composite score (fall/spring) on the course final exam was 74%.
-Concerning specific questions regarding First Amendment rights guaranteed under the Constitution, the composite score was 100%.
-However, students were able to identify the Constitution's basic as the 74% of two classes (fall/spring) answered this section of the final correctly.
-Other analysis indicates that students, overall, met the 70% SLO threshold of identifying seminal U.S. Supreme Court cases involving the First Amendment, scoring an average of 70%.
-An analysis of a short research paper indicated that students are showing some basic writing and research competencies, receiving a composite score (fall/spring) of 79%.
+As a result, in AC 2021-2022, the target was met.
+The composite score (fall/spring) on the course final exam was 76%.
+Concerning specific questions regarding First Amendment rights guaranteed under the Constitution, the composite score was 91%.
+(The composite score was 100% in naming four of the five rights.)
+In identifying the Constitution's basic structure, 80% answered this section of the assessment correctly.
+Other analysis indicates that students, overall, met the 70% SLO threshold of identifying seminal U.S. Supreme Court cases involving the First Amendment, scoring an average of 73%.
+An analysis of a short research paper indicated that students are showing some basic writing and research competencies, receiving a composite score of 77.5%.

-Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will emphasize the importance of law and ethics to COMM 2040 students to improve their understanding of the U.S. Constitution and their fundamental First Amendment rights through discussion and practical application.
+Decision: In AC 2021-2022, the target was met.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, faculty will emphasize the importance of law and ethics to COMM 2040 students to improve their understanding of the U.S. Constitution and their fundamental First Amendment rights through discussion and practical application.
 The instructor will enforce the attendance policy outlined in the syllabus.

 Measure 5.2 (Direct): All communication majors are required to register for this internship/seminar course as part of their capstone experience.
-Each student undertakes 150 hours of unpaid internship work under the direct supervision of a media professional.
+Each student undertakes

+150 hours of unpaid internship work under the direct supervision of a media professional.
 At the internship's end, the supervisor is provided an evaluation form that states "5.
 Understand and apply legal and ethical principles related to communication."
 The supervisor is asked to judge the student on a Likert scale of 1 to 5, with 1 indicating "weak" and 5 indicating "excellent."
-In AC 2020-21, 16 students completed their internships.

-Target: Four out of five possible points (4/5) or 80%.
+Target: Four out of five possible points (4.5/5) or 90%.

-Analysis: In AC 2019-2020 the target was met.
-Based on the analysis of AC 2019-2020 results, in AC 2020-2021, faculty reviewed advanced communications courses to ensure that practical experiences in navigated legal and ethical issues were incorporated into these courses to provide students with learning opportunities prior to embarking on their internship requirement.
+Analysis: In AC 2020-2021 the target was met.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022 the faculty reviewed courses to ensure legal and ethical considerations are always addressed and reinforced as appropriate in courses.

-As a result, in AC 2020-2021, the target was met.
-All 16 students on fall and spring internships earned an average score of five out of five from their supervisors (or 100%).
+As a result, in AC 2021-2022, the target was met with 12 students completing their internships.
+Students scored an average of 4.5/5 (90%) in the category related to legal and ethical principles in communication.
 This score indicates that the students are prepared to enter a professional environment with an understanding of these concepts.

-Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will review courses to ensure legal and ethical considerations are always addressed and reinforced as appropriate in courses.
+Decision: In AC 2021-2022, the target was met.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, faculty will review courses to ensure legal and ethical considerations are always addressed and reinforced as appropriate in courses.